MaxLap/activerecord_where_assoc/ALTERNATIVES_PROBLEMS.md

 ## Too long; didn't read

 * Each alternative can work in some situations and can cause issues in others
-* The burden of choosing the correct alternative each time is on the developper
+* The burden of choosing the correct alternative each time is on the developer
-* Using the alternatives in scopes hides from the developper which bad effect will happen
+* Using the alternatives in scopes hides from the developer which bad effect will happen / when it can be used safely
 * More complex cases require manually writing a good chunk of SQL
 * It's easy to forget conditions from the association or default_scope when writing manual joins and manual sub-selects
-* If conditions from an association or default_scope are changed or added, you need to change every raw SQL for the association/model
+* When conditions from an association or default_scope are changed or added, you need to change every raw SQL for the association/model
+* It handles recursive associations correctly
-* Alternative gem is less powerful
+* The alternative gem is less powerful

 ## Common problems to most alternatives